What is Glycine?

+Glycine is one of the simplest kinds of amino acids occurring in nature.
 Amino acids are the essential components for all metabolic activities and life processes of human beings.
-Glycine is one of the simplest kind of amino acid occurring in nature.

 It is one among the list of 20 amino acids, which are important to human life.
 Glycine has a chemical formula C2H5NO2.
 It is the smallest of all the amino acids and consists of a side chain along with a hydrogen molecule as shown in the figure below.

-Glycine was isolated in the year 1820 from a substance called as gelatin.
+Glycine was isolated in the year 1820 from a substance called gelatin.
 Later it was discovered by a French chemist and pharmacist named Henri Braconnot.
-He obtained Glycine by boiling the gelatinous material with sulfuric acid.
+He obtained Glycine by boiling the gelatinous material with sulphuric acid.

 Glycine exhibits various characteristic features as given below-

 - It is highly soluble in water and is said to be a polar molecule.

 - It appears as a colourless crystalline solid having a sweet taste.